-Real estate joint ventures experienced net realized and unrealized gains of \$154.1 million during the first six months of 2021, compared to \$376.5 million of net realized and unrealized losses during the comparable period of 2020.
-Net gains in the first half of 2021 were primarily driven by the Account's joint venture investments in storage properties, which is reflective of capitalization rate compression in the self-storage industry.
+Real estate joint ventures experienced net realized and unrealized gains of \$579.2 million during the first nine months of 2021, compared to \$422.2 million of net realized and unrealized losses during the comparable period of 2020.
+Net gains in 2021 were primarily driven by the Account's joint venture investments in storage properties, which is reflective of capitalization rate compression in the self-storage industry.
 Additionally, apartment and office properties saw favorable valuations due to an increase in average market rents and decreased terminal capitalization rates stemming from increased investor interest in various metropolitan areas.
-While favorable valuations in other sectors had a positive impact on the Account in the first half of 2021, we continue to see retail values struggle as market rents in the retail sector have flattened for several consecutive quarters.
+While favorable valuations in other sectors had a positive impact on the Account in the first nine months of 2021, we continue to see retail values struggle as market rents in the retail sector have flattened for several consecutive quarters.
 These unfavorable trends were present in retail prior to arrival of the COVID-19 pandemic and are likely to continue over the near term.